GlitchGlider/minecraft-psx/README.md

 **※ NOTE:** If you don't know where your `shaderpacks` folder is located, you can open it using the "Shaders Folder" button (OptiFine) or the "Open Shader Pack Folder…" button (Iris) on the bottom left of your shader pack selection screen.

 ### Older Known Issues

-- Beacon beams tilt and do weird things when terrain vertex snapping is on due to [OptiFine issue #4905](https://github.com/sp614x/optifine/issues/4905) (sp614x/optifine#4905).
-If anyone knows the block entity ID of beacon beams or whatever it is to single it out in gbuffers_block, please let me know.

 - Texture affine mapping behaviour on Iris does not exactly match that of OptiFine's.
 All affine mapped textures on Iris warp in the opposite direction compared to OptiFine, though this is not noticeable without comparing the two side-by-side.